bnnyng/garden/content/literature-notes/2022-sfi-embodied-situated-and-grounded-intelligence.md

 - [[Certain systems can only be understood in terms of things that lack an immediate causal effect in the system, after Smith]]
 - People generally agree that mental content can make a causal difference in cognitive processes, but disagree about whether causal power comes from high (mental representations and contents) or low (physical or sub-semantic) levels.
-	- #open-question *What is the definition of causation and content in this context?
-How does the content of a mental representation fit into the levels of explanation?*
 	- If we attribute causation to the lower levels, then the causal role of mental content falls under the study of cognitive science.

+>[!question] #concept-question
+>What is the definition of causation and content in this context?
+How does the content of a mental representation fit into the levels of explanation?

 ## Day 2